-Ransomware is software designed to encrypt your personal data or block access to it until a ransom is paid.
-This malicious software is seen as a national threat by most countries.
-It can strike any organisation – big or small - so make sure you reduce the risk and prepare by making an action plan for when it happens.
+Ransomware is a type of software designed to encrypt or block access to your personal data until a ransom is paid.
+Most countries consider this malicious software a national threat.
+And it can strike any organisation – big or small - so make sure you reduce the risk and prepare by creating an action plan in case it happens.

 How ransomware spreads

-Ransomware is often spread through phishing e-mails or malicious websites.
-Malware is downloaded and installed after you click a link in these emails or visited an infected website.
-So please be aware when you receive an e-mail or message on behalf of ING; it might be spoofing.
+Criminals often spread ransomware through phishing emails or malicious websites.
+You might accidentally download or install ransomware when you click a link in these emails or visit an infected website.
+So be aware when you receive an email or message in the name of ING, it might be spoofing.
 We will never:

-- Ask you to share your credentials (like login code, authorization code, mobile app activation code or PIN code).
+- Ask you to share your credentials (like login, authorisation, mobile app activation, or PIN codes).

 - Install software to help you remotely.

-In most cases after ransomware struck, criminals want money and they will provide a screen or website where you can negotiate with them.
-But not all criminals will give you back access to your personal data, after you have paid the money.
-Recent ransomware cases have shown it can cause organizations to a grinding hold or even go bankrupt.
-So the most effective way to beat ransomware is to avoid it all together.
+In most cases, criminals want money and will provide a screen or website where you can negotiate with them.
+But not all criminals will regrant you access to your data after you have paid the money.
+Recent cases have shown that ransomware can cause organisations to grind to a halt or even go bankrupt.
+So, the most effective way to combat ransomware is to avoid it altogether.

 Reduce risk and impact

-To reduce the risk, be aware that you are a target.
+To reduce the risk, the first step is to be aware that you are a target.
 Remain suspicious of anyone asking for banking or account information by phone, email, WhatsApp or SMS.
-In addition you should always follow your computer hygiene principles:
+In addition, you should always follow computer hygiene principles:

 - Make (offline) backups regularly of all our data, and keep them for at least 3 to 6 months

-- Keep your computers/devices updated with the latest security fixes
+- Keep your computers/devices updated with the latest security patches

 - Regularly (daily) check your computer/device for viruses and malware

-Additionally create a team of experts and have a business continuity plan in place.
-For more prevention advice also see The No More Ransom Project.
+You should also build a team of experts and a business continuity plan.
+You can read more about prevention on The No More Ransom Project.

 Is your computer infected with ransomware?